department-of-veterans-affairs/va.gov-team/products/health-care/COVID-screener/one-pager.md

 ## HOW TO USE THIS TOOL AT YOUR VA FACILITY

-To begin using the COVID-19 screening tool at your facility, simply start directing patients and staff to text **screen** to 919-355-0995.
+To start using the COVID-19 screening tool at your facility, simply direct patients and staff to text **screen** to 919-355-0995.
 We'll continue to closely monitor usage, performance, and feedback, and update content and features to meet evolving needs.
 For questions or to offer feedback, contact us at [email].